nf-core/website/src/content/events/2023/bytesize_nf_validation.md

   - https://www.youtube.com/watch?v=rr9FTlQayIE
 ---

-# nf-core/bytesize

-Join us for our **weekly series** of short talks: **“nf-core/bytesize”**.

-Just **15 minutes** + questions, we will be focussing on topics about using and developing nf-core pipelines.
-These will be recorded and made available at <https://nf-co.re>
-It is our hope that these talks / videos will build an archive of training material that can complement our documentation.
-Got an idea for a talk?
-Let us know on the [`#bytesize`](https://nfcore.slack.com/channels/bytesize) Slack channel!

-## Bytesize: nf-validation

 This week Júlia Mir Pedrol ([@mirpedrol](https://github.com/mirpedrol)) and Nicolas Vannieuwkerke ([@nvnieuwk](https://github.com/nvnieuwk)) are presenting nf-validation, the soon to be released plugin to validate the input parameters and sample sheets for Nextflow pipelines.

 <details markdown="1"><summary>Video transcription</summary>